Tanzyingsz/DDM-Dissertation/Literature Review 1.0.md

 This is a set of regulations aiming to control how companies manage their user data.(Guide to the General Data Protection Regulation (DGPR), 2018) To comply with the GDPR, ...https://medium.com/@ageitgey/understand-the-gdpr-in-10-minutes-407f4b54111f

 _#### experience on mobile_

+---

+### PROJECT BRIEF

+#### Design Pinciples

+- Work hard, make it simple
+  Reuduce the noise that distract users,

+#### Budget

+Based on the market price of website builders and servers, the budget is limited to no more than ￡ 100.

+#### Deliverables

+1. A Low-fidelity wireframe prepared for the development process.
+2. A high fidelity wireframe for gaining early stage feedback.
+3. The fully functional website.

+Core consideration would be: how persuasive the setting of the story is, how fluent the pages are, how easy to navigate the shopping function and the overall performance.
+The efficiency of this website will be tested through user interview and assessed by some important website metrics, namely bounce rate and time spent on pages.

 ## Methodology